Progressive Web Applications (PWA) on iOS 13 & 14 Provide a Rich Channel to Reach Customers Despite the Platform Limitations

 Sure the AppStore generates billions in sales each year and yes Apple takes a 30% cut.
 But as I highlighted in the Spotify vs Apple article, much of that revenue is from a handful of apps.

-Lately I have decided a litmus test for should your app be a native app or a progressive web app: Does your app sell iPhones?
+I have created a litmus test to determine if your app should be native or a progressive web app: Does your app sell iPhones?